Biohazard

 This is a perfect case of “spend a little money and get a lot”.
 Hiring a really good designer to do a great logo might be expensive.
 But there are any number of mediocre designers out there who could do a much better logo for cheap.

 Point being?
 If you have a professional-looking logo, you project an image of quality.
-A garbage logo like this one?
+A really poor logo like this one?
 Well, you do dry cleaning.
-Just dry cleaning.
+Maybe poor-quality dry cleaning.

 Which of these hair salons would you be willing to spend more money at — top (Cuts to Dye For) or bottom (Vida Salon)?